-The Peer Wellness Educators (PWE's) are undergraduate students who are highly trained in various health related topics, especially those that are pertinent to college students at AU.
+The Peer Health Educators (PHE's) are undergraduate students who are highly trained in various health-related topics, especially those that are pertinent to college students at AU.
 They can provide your class, residence hall, organization, etc. with a variety of health education programs and workshops.

 **Please give 2-3 weeks' notice when planning a workshop for your group.**